The EdTech Company That Is Putting the Brakes on Digital Distraction

 December 14, 2018

 Digital distraction isn’t just a problem facing the young.
 Adults in business meetings and even elected officials also have a difficult time avoiding digital distraction.
 In schools, however, the problem is rampant.
-One 2017 study carried out at Michigan State University discovered that students in an introductory psychology course spent up to a third of their time surfing nonacademic sites, even though they were well aware of the fact that researchers were tracking their computer use during class time.
+One 2017 study carried out at Michigan State University discovered that students in an introductory psychology course spent up to one third of their time surfing unrelated sites during class time, even though they were well aware of the fact that researchers were tracking their computer use while they were in class.
 Now, NetRef wants to provide educators with a solution to the growing problem of digital distraction.

 How NetRef Works

 NetRef offers solutions to both teachers and administrators.
 For teachers, NetRef essentially operates as a classroom Internet monitor.
-Among other features, teachers can control Internet activity in real time on any school- or student-owned device.
-They can also use NetRef to filter sites or lock down browsers and to allow or block web browsing, apps, texting, instant messaging, social media, and games.
+Among other features, teachers can control how students use school- or student-owned digital devices during class time.
+They can also use NetRef to filter sites and block web browsing, as well as access to specific apps and platforms.

 Joseph Heinzen, founder and CEO of Zoozil, a company that works closely with NetRef, emphasizes just how easy it is to use NetRef.
 As Heinzen recently told Forbes, “For example, if I was a teacher using NetRef and I wanted my students only to have access to Khan Academy during that class period, I could make that setting for all the students in my class in one click.
 Now the only website my students can use is Khan Academy, and I don’t have to worry about my students going to inappropriate apps or time-wasting sites.”